MC-DeltaT/SerialisePP/README.md

 ## Overview

 Serialise++ is an easy-to-use library for efficient, generic serialisation of C++ values into bytes.
-It uses a serialisation format inspired by [Cap'n Proto](https://capnproto.org/), to enable serialisation/deserialisation without copying large amount of data between C++ values and bytes buffers.
+It uses a serialisation method inspired by [Cap'n Proto](https://capnproto.org/), to enable serialisation/deserialisation without copying large amount of data between C++ values and bytes buffers.
 But unlike Cap'n Proto and similar libraries, Serialise++ enables definition of serialisable types in C++, with no extra code generation required!

 ## Features